 Penalty: a fine of $20 000.

+[Section 18 amended: No. 36 of 2020 s.
+320.]

 19. Incriminating information

 (1) An individual is not excused from giving information, answering a question or producing a record when directed to do so under section 18 on the ground that the information, answer to the question, or production of the record, might tend to incriminate the individual or make the individual liable to a penalty.